clastix/kamaji/docs/kamaji-deployment-guide.md

 ### Konnectivity
 In addition to the standard control plane containers, Kamaji creates an instance of [konnectivity-server](https://kubernetes.io/docs/concepts/architecture/control-plane-node-communication/) running as sidecar container in the `tcp` pod and exposed on port `8132` of the `tcp` service.

 This is required when the tenant worker nodes are not reachable from the `tcp` pods.
-The Konnectivity service consists of two parts: the Konnectivity server in the tenant control plane network and the Konnectivity agents in the tenant worker nodes network.
-The Konnectivity agents initiate connections to the Konnectivity server and maintain the network connections.
-After enabling the Konnectivity service, all control plane to nodes traffic goes through these connections.
+The Konnectivity service consists of two parts: the Konnectivity server in the tenant control plane pod and the Konnectivity agents running on the tenant worker nodes.
+After worker nodes joined the tenant control plane, the Konnectivity agents initiate connections to the Konnectivity server and maintain the network connections.
+After enabling the Konnectivity service, all control plane to worker nodes traffic goes through these connections.

 > In Kamaji, Konnectivity is enabled by default and can be disabled when not required.